Eternal Kingdom

 Eternal Kingdom is the fifth studio album by Swedish post-metal band Cult of Luna.
 It was released in 2008 on Earache Records like the band's previous three albums.
-The album was recorded at Tonteknik Studios in Umeå where the band originates from between February to April 2008.
+The album was recorded at Tonteknik Studios in Umeå where the band originates from between February and April 2008.

 On June 26 it debuted at #47 on the Swedish album chart, and in 2009 the band were nominated for a Grammisgalan in the category Best Rock Band.

 The album is accompanied by a bilingual hardback book and audiobook, Eviga riket, which features new soundscapes and pieces of music written and performed by the band.
 It was released on February 23, 2010.

 Sound

 The album is said to be heavier than the band's previous efforts and has a much darker tone.